marhoy/nrk-download/README.md

 Download series or programs from NRK, complete with images and subtitles.

 positional arguments:
   search_string  Whatever you want to search for.
-Use single or double quotes
+Surround the string with
-                 if the string contains several words.
+                 single or double quotes if the string contains several words.

 optional arguments:
   -h, --help     show this help message and exit